peter-mcconnell/petermcconnell.com/content/posts/perf_eng_with_py12.md

 ~/FlameGraph/flamegraph.pl out.folded > ./assets/perf_example_python3.12.before.svg
 ```

 We have created our Python 3.12 FlameGraph.
-If you right-click this image and select “open image in a new tab” or whatever the alternative is for your browser, you will see that you can interact with this graph, zooming in and out as desired.

 ![python 3.12 perf flamegraph](https://raw.githubusercontent.com/peter-mcconnell/petermcconnell.com/master/assets/perf_example_python3.12.before.svg "python 3.12 perf flamegraph")

 This is already looking much more useful.
-We see the majority of the time is being spent doing comparisons and in the list_contains method and knowing that can take a look at the source code in CPython to see what it does: https://github.com/python/cpython/blob/199507b81a302ea19f93593965b1e5088195a6c5/Objects/listobject.c#L440
+We see the majority of the time is being spent doing comparisons and in the list_contains method.
+Now that we know that can take a look at the source code in CPython to see what it does: https://github.com/python/cpython/blob/199507b81a302ea19f93593965b1e5088195a6c5/Objects/listobject.c#L440

 ```c
 static int